 Lyrically, 'Favourite' captures the fleeting nature of time and the disorienting speed of change: “Each new day, I get another year older,” Chatten laments, before observing, “Every time you blink, you feel a change.”
 The track touches on themes of working-class struggle and cultural displacement, the gentrification of once-familiar cities, the alienation of constant touring, and the homesickness that comes with watching Ireland evolve from afar.
 “Cities on return are often strange,” Chatten reflects, summing up that tension between belonging and loss that runs through much of Fontaines D.C.’s work.

 'Here's the Thing' mixed things up again.
-With a Deftones like guitar anthem, with unresolved emotions and squalling instrumentals.
-'In the Modern World' is Fontaines at their most cinematic, lamenting at the state of the world they are growing up in.
+With a Deftones-like guitar anthem, unresolved emotions and squalling instrumentals.
+'In the Modern World' is Fontaines at their most cinematic, lamenting the state of the world they are growing up in.
 Part glowing love song, part troubled revelation.

 When talking about the album, Grian Chatten told Mojo that they decided to step away from their Irish-centric themes for the album as it would have been too difficult to "sound like Ireland" while crafting a futuristic and dystopian vision called Romance.
 According to Chatten, the songwriting process was, as usual for the band, a "constant process" that happened between touring.
 The "spiritual form" of the album first emerged when he wrote the track "In the Modern World".
 He compared the process to soundtracking a city for which he finally understood the "colour and the year and the atmosphere and the temperature" of.
 The album was influenced by several locations as well as "certain atmospheres at certain times", including Tokyo.
 Chatten stated, "We write a lot more based on visual references than musical references.
 It's easier to be original."
 The album was also inspired by Japanese manga and Italian cinema.

-The Arctic Monkeys also played a huge part in this record, in 2023 the band supported them on their North American tour, and were given some guitars.
-James Ford who has produced all of the Arctic Monkeys records was also recruited to the producers chair.
+The Arctic Monkeys also played a huge part in this record, in 2023 the band supported them on their North American tour and were given some guitars.
+James Ford, who has produced all of the Arctic Monkeys records,s was also recruited to the producer's chair.

-'Romance' recieved critical acclaim, with many critics claiming this was the best Fontaines record to date.
+'Romance' received critical acclaim, with many critics claiming this was the best Fontaines record to date.

 Alexis Petridis, The Guardian's head rock and pop critic, named Romance as "album of the week" - giving the album 5 out of 5 stars - and surmised the impact as: "Romance is more straightforwardly approachable than any Fontaines DC album to date – you can easily imagine 'Desire' provoking an immense crowd into singing along.
 But it doesn't sacrifice any of the band's potency in the process: thrillingly, it still carries the same grimy, careworn, aggressive qualities as their previous work.